kuu/express-https-example/README.md

 $ npm install
 $ mkdir tls
 $ cp {your server's private key and certs} tls/
+$ vi config/defalut.yaml  # Change the filenames in the tls/ dir if needed.
 $ sudo npm start
 ```
 Then go https://flightplan.gree-dev.net:8080.